filmhubhq/filmhubhq.github.io/_posts/2013-10-13-vod-frequently-asked-questions.md

 ###Do I control the release date?

-Yes, you can define the VoD live date
+Yes, you can define the VOD live date

 ###I see my film is live on IMDb…I didn’t expect that?